-This Policy has been written to help GROWSAFE customers understand how GROWSAFE collects, uses and protects their information when they visit our website and use our products and services.
+This Policy has been written to help NZAET customers understand how NZAETcollects, uses and protects their information when they visit our website and use our products and services.

 Definitions and background

-GROWSAFE collects private data from individuals and so is subject to the requirements of the Privacy Act 1993.
-Principle 3 of the Act requires GROWSAFE to ensure that the individuals are aware that information is being collected, the purpose for which it is collected and the intended recipients of the information.
+NZAET collects private data from individuals and so is subject to the requirements of the Privacy Act 1993.
+Principle 3 of the Act requires NZAETto ensure that the individuals are aware that information is being collected, the purpose for which it is collected and the intended recipients of the information.

 This policy is provided for information and doesn’t limit or exclude the rights of an individual under the Privacy Act 1993.